 Brazilian Jiu-Jitsu is all about respect, great vibes on the mats, people having fun, and looking out for each other even when competing.
 Until it is not.
 We all know Jiu-Jitsu is the absolute best option you have for self-defense, as long as you’re not facing multiple attackers.
 We all know how BJJ actually became popular – The Gracie Challenge match.
 Nowadays we look at them as entertainment videos, give that such occurrences are not very common.
 However, every now and then someone thinks they can challenge a BJJ instructor to a match.
 A BJJ challenge match today will have pretty much the same outcome as before, but how far can a trained grappler go against an untrained one?

 Grappling certainly gives us an edge over most other martial artists, but when it comes to facing untrained people, BJJ just makes things completely unfair.
-Being the aggressor is never smart, and most ripples aren’t really that type of people anyways.
+Being the aggressor is never smart, and most ripples aren’t really that type of person anyway.
 However, it would be dumb not to use your skills if they were ever called upon, whether it is the streets or a Gracie challenge match type of situation.
 That said, a BJJ challenge match and a street fight are two very different things, and turning a challenge into a brawl is not really what Jiu-Jitsu is about… usually.

 The Gracie Challenge Legacy